 752-4 CASH ON HAND AND OTHER LIQUID RESOURCES

-All cash on hand and other liquid resources (such as stocks and bonds and other items readily convertible to cash) which belong to the dependent child and/or his legal or adoptive parent residing with him, and which are not otherwise exempt, will be counted against the resources limit.
+All cash on hand and other liquid resources (such as stocks and bonds and other items readily convertible to cash) which belong to the dependent child and/or their legal or adoptive parent residing with them, and which are not otherwise exempt, will be counted against the resources limit.
 Cash on-hand or on deposit will be counted against the limit and all other liquid property will be counted against the limit.
-(See ATAPAlaska Temporary Assistance Program MSManual Section 751-8.)
+(See ATAPAlaska Temporary Assistance Program MS 751-8.)

 Note: